(314) 513-8455 Get Directions Free Estimate

 As you’ve read, from a dead battery to water damage, extreme temperatures, impacts, and simple human error upon assembly, there are many possible reasons for a malfunctioning watch.
 Fortunately, most issues can be resolved by professional technicians.

-If you are interested in finding out exactly why your watch stopped working, schedule an appointment with one of our certified watch technicians.
+If you are interested in finding out exactly why your watch stopped working, reach out today with one of our certified watch technicians.

 Before you go, we’d love to know: